Terms of Service

 14.3 Liability Cap

-Subject to Sections 14.1 and 14.2, our total aggregate liability to you under or in connection with these Terms, whether in contract, tort (including negligence), statute, or otherwise, is limited to the greater of:
+Subject to Section 14.1, our total aggregate liability to you under or in connection with these Terms, whether in contract, tort (including negligence), statute, or otherwise, is limited to the greater of:

 1. The total subscription fees paid by you in the 12-month period immediately preceding the event giving rise to the claim; or